Eric-Cortez/edcGear/README.md

 • Like that will allow users to like posts and comments.

-• Followers whta will allow users to follow other users on EDC Gear.
+• Followers that will allow users to follow other users on EDC Gear.